 - Mindfulness is awareness and acceptance of your perception of what is real and what you feel.
 It is openness, a curiosity, and not a judgment.
 There is no condemnation in Christ (Rom.
 8:1).
 Non-judgmental awareness allows more information instead of triggering fear and avoidance.
 Awareness is valued, instead of reacting in your usual ways.
 Pay attention to what you think and feel when your mind wanders, and then gently return to awareness of God’s presence.
 “Be still, and know that I am God!”
 (Psalms 46:10).

 - It uses awareness of breath, a symbol of God’s presence in the Bible.
+The Hebraic word for love in the Bible is ialeph,ayin is silent.
+It is actually just a sound, the sound of inhaling and exhaling.
 When feeling fear, rumination or avoidance of thoughts and emotions, refocus on awareness of your breathing to slowly change thought and behavior patterns.
 Learn to relax muscles.
 See what happens over time.
 How many times does the Bible say to not fear?

 - God knows us, so we should too.
 “I’m an open book to you; even from a distance, you know what I’m thinking.
 You know when I leave and when I get back; I’m never out of your sight.
 You know everything I’m going to say before I start the first sentence.
 I look behind me and you’re there, then up ahead and you’re there, too” (Psalms 139:2-5).
 “Search me, O God, and know my heart; test me and know my anxious thoughts” (Psalms 139:23).
 “You keep track of all my sorrows.
 You have collected all my tears in your bottle.
 You have recorded each one in your book” (Psalms 56:8).